Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 1. On the `Collaborators and teams` page, under `Manage access`, select `Add people`.
 1. In the pop-up box, you should be able to search for each group member's GitHub account by username, and select `Add to repository` to send an invite.
 1. Each new member will need to accept the invite, which is sent out by email.
-1. Ensure each member has the `Maintain` permission on the repository, which will allow them to push commits to the repository, and perform other non-destructive repository actions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::